150 comments

 LTS does not mean you get all updates, it only means you get to drag your feet for longer with random bugfixes.
 Only the latest release has updates.

-• anyfoo an hour ago ago
+• anyfoo 2 months ago ago

 This only matters if the mainline kernel since then somehow experienced changes which would affect this hardware vulnerability (fixed through microcode), which I see no indication of?